 How to Refinance Engineering Student Loans

-Researching lenders has very few downsides.
+Comparing refinance offers from different lenders is an important step in the process, and doing so has very few downsides.
 Most lenders prequalify applicants using a soft credit check, which won’t hurt your credit score.
-Just know that before you can officially refinance your loans, your lender will likely need to do a hard credit check.
+And prequalifying allows you to see potential loan offers from different lenders, including estimated rates and available terms.
+When you formally apply for a loan after comparing options, your lender will do a hard credit check.

-Here are the next steps to take if you’re thinking about refinancing your engineering student loans:
+Here are some next steps if you’re thinking about refinancing your engineering student loans:

 - Figure out which how much or which loans you’d like to refinance.